 Getting Dental Crowns from Drew A. Shulman DMD, MAGD

 Dr. Shulman will then provide you with a temporary dental crown while the dental lab makes your custom permanent restoration.
-When complete, Dr. Shulman will polish and secure the permanent dental crown to your tooth at your next appointment.
+When complete, Dr. Shulman will polish and secure the permanent dental crown to your tooth with dental cement.

 Dental crowns not only restore teeth to a bright and uniform state, but also improve their function.
-Our dental office can use crowns to repair cracked, chipped, and damaged teeth; which may have previously made it difficult for you to bite and chew with.
+Our dental office can use crowns to repair cracked, chipped, and damaged teeth.
+Tooth damage may have previously made it difficult for you to bite and chew with.
 If you think you could benefit from a dental crown, call our Philadelphia area office today.

 Benefits of Dental Crowns in our Philadelphia Dental Office

 There are many benefits that dental crowns can offer you.
 Because they cover teeth, dental crowns can address a range of cosmetic concerns including stained or misshapen teeth.
-Dentists use them interchangeably in both cosmetic treatments and restorative dental procedures.
-Some benefits may include:
+Dentists use them for both cosmetic treatments and restorative dental procedures.
+Some benefits from getting dental crowns include:

 - Strengthen teeth after a root canal